iamsniroshan/react-todo/README.md

 ## Installation

+#recommended node version 16.0.0

 1. Download or clone repository
-2. `npm install` to install the required npm packages to run
+2. `npm install --force` to install the required npm packages to run

 ## Usage